korken89/crect/README.md

 ## Design

+**RTFM++** is a C++ template-only metalibrary for generating a compile time scheduler based on the papers by:

-The RTFM++ is based on the papers by T.P.
-Baker **"A Stack-Based Resource Allocation Policy for Realtime Processes"**, Johan Eriksson et. al. **"Real-Time For the Masses, Step 1: Programming API and Static Priority SRP Kernel Primitives"** and Per Lindgren et. al. **"Abstract Timers and their Implementation onto the ARM Cortex-M family of MCUs"**, which utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based kernel.
+* T.P.
+Baker, **"A Stack-Based Resource Allocation Policy for Realtime Processes"**
+* Johan Eriksson et. al., **"Real-Time For the Masses, Step 1: Programming API and Static Priority SRP Kernel Primitives"**
+* Per Lindgren et. al., **"Abstract Timers and their Implementation onto the ARM Cortex-M family of MCUs"**

+Which utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based kernel.
 In this implementation of RTFM, heavy use of C++ Metaprogramming and C++14 allows the priorities to be automatically calculated at compile time, while resource locks are handled through RAII.
 This minimizes user error without the need for an external extra compile step, as is currently being investigated in the RTFM-core language (www.rtfm-lang.org).

 More description will come...